 I love telling stories about science, particularly ones that shine light on the process and people behind it.

-I’m currently working on a book, tentatively titled So you want to be a neuroscientist?(Columbia University Press).
+I recently wrote a book, titled So You Want to Be a Neuroscientist?
 The goal is to give aspiring neuroscientists honest, informative insight about our field, as well as education and careers through it.
+You can find it on Amazon (Amazon Affiliates Link, #ad) or on the Columbia University Press Store!

 - People ask about my experiments on mice.
 The answers are… complicated.